10 Thrifting & DIY Wedding Projects for Your Wedding

 - Emulate inspo from Pinterest and wedding blogs to keep your designs elegant, harmonious, and on theme.
 It truly helps to have a visual aid.

 - Download fonts and templates from the internet.
-Whoever has the best penmanship can try to replicate.
+Whomever you know with great penmanship can try to replicate it.

 - Test pens, chalk, and paint to make sure they’ll stick to various surfaces.